 Guerrilla tests are short, typically lasting between 15 to 30 minutes, and look to test fewer areas of a product or website.

-cxpartners generally does recruit participants to take part in guerrilla tests.
+cxpartners generally does not recruit participants to take part in guerrilla tests.
 Instead, we take one of our portable usability kits out and run the test wherever suitable participants may be.

 In the past, this has included cafes, train stations and offices.